ucsd-spelman-summer-research/ucsd-spelman.github.io/_sources/program/expectations.md

 #### Week 7
 (STARS): Keys to Success in Graduate School

 (Psych): Practice research talks at Summer Research Program Brownbag seminar and Coffee with a Professor.

 #### Week 8
-STARS: Summer Research Symposium:  Students present their research to an audience of faculty and peers.
+(STARS): Summer Research Symposium:  Students present their research to an audience of faculty and peers.

-Psych: Goodbye Beach Bonfire
+(Psych): Goodbye Beach Bonfire